Minitte/-RoR2_Plugin_CustomDamageNumber_thunderstore/README.md

 - Added options for a separate texture on critical hits
 - Added more digit support using the default shader
 - Included another sample damage number texture using math symbols

-### 1.1.1
-- Now using BepInEx's Logger thing instead of Unity's
-- Improved path handling so it works with r2modman

 ### Older change log entries in ChangeLog file.